 Since 2001, Barb has worked to improve food safety by bridging the gap between research and policy.
 She has served on numerous government committees and co-authored the 2010 NAS report, Enhancing Safe Food: The Role of the Food and Drug Administration, which served as a blueprint for the Food Safety Modernization Act of 2010.
 Barb’s efforts to improve food safety have been recognized by Yoko Ono, who awarded her the 2010 Lennon Ono Grant for Peace, and by readers of the Huffington Post, who voted her the 2010 Ultimate Game Changer in Food.

-Food safety advocate and educator Patricia Buck became involved in foodborne illness prevention in 2001 following the death of her 2-½ year old grandson, Kevin Kowalcyk.
-After Kevin’s death from complications of an E. coli O157:H7 infection, Buck discovered that America’s food safety systems are seriously compromised.
-In response, Ms. Buck co-founded the Center for Foodborne Illness Research & Prevention with Barbara Kowalcyk and served as the organization’s first executive director from 2006-2011.
+Food safety advocate and educator Patricia currently serves as CFI’s Executive Director.
+She became involved in foodborne illness prevention in 2001 following the death of her 2-½ year old grandson, Kevin Kowalcyk.
+After Kevin’s death from complications of an E. coli O157:H7 infection, both Patricia and Barbara (her daughter) discovered that America’s food safety systems are seriously compromised.
+In response, Patricia co-founded the Center for Foodborne Illness Research & Prevention with Barbara Kowalcyk, Kevin’s mother, in 2006.

-Ms. Buck actively represents CFI on the Safe Food Coalition and the Make Our Food Safe Coalition.
+Patricia actively represents CFI at USDA, FDA and CDC public meetings, as well as at the monthly Safe Food Coalition (SFC) and the Make Our Food Safe (MOFS) coalition meetings.
 She championed the SFC’s efforts to label mechanically tenderized meat and worked diligently with the MOFS to pass and fund the Food Safety Modernization Act.

-Ms. Buck has presented on a variety of food safety topics and has been interviewed multiple times by local and national media.
-She has a M.S. in Education and a M.A. in English.
+Patricia has presented on a variety of food safety topics at local and national food safety events and conferences.
 In 2004, she was awarded the “Outstanding Woman of the Year” by Pennsylvania’s Mercer County Commission of Women.
-In 2011 she received a National Rotary Award from Rotary International and was honored as a Food Safety Champion for Extraordinary Advocacy Leadership by The Pew Charitable Trusts.
-The mother of five children and grandmother of eleven, she and her husband reside in Grove City, Pennsylvania.
+In 2011, she received a National Rotary Award from Rotary International and was honored as a Food Safety Champion for Extraordinary Advocacy Leadership by The Pew Charitable Trusts.
+Patricia currently resides in Grove City, PA.

 Teresa Schwartz is the J.B. and Maurice C. Shapiro Professor Emeritus of Public Interest Law at George Washington University, Washington, D. C., and specializes in consumer law and products liability.
-In addition, Ms. Schwartz served as the Deputy Director of the Federal Trade Commissions’ Bureau of Consumer Protection from 1995-2001, and for nearly two decades, she has served on the Board of Directors for Consumer Reports.
-She is a member of the Bar of the District of Columbia where she currently resides.
+In addition, Teresa served as the Deputy Director of the Federal Trade Commissions’ Bureau of Consumer Protection from 1995-2001, and for nearly two decades, she has served on the Board of Directors for Consumer Reports.
+Teresa is a member of the Bar of the District of Columbia where she currently resides.

 Ken Costello served in the United States Air Force from 1975 to 1995.
 At USAF, he served as an Air Force Advance Officer in support of Air Force One and earned a MBA at Embry-Riddle University.
-After retiring from USAF, he worked as a flight instructor, as well as a corporate and airline pilot at Boeing until 1998.
+After retiring from USAF, he worked as a flight instructor, as well as a corporate and airline pilot until 1998.
 In 1999, he became the Vice-President of Compliance for Conley Investment Counsel and served in that capacity until 2008.
 Currently, Ken volunteers for numerous community organizations.
 In 2006, Ken’s mother-in-law, Ruby Trautz, was sickened in the E. coli O157:H7-spinach outbreak and died.
 Ken was also sickened with the same strain of E. coli, but he recovered.
-Ken has two residences: one in Nebraska and one in Wyoming.
+Ken currently resides in Centennial WY.